WorldCereal developed an efficient, agile and robust EO based system for timely global crop monitoring at field scale.

 A new and innovative system building on existing initiatives

-WorldCereal will start by focusing on system development and benchmarking.
-The system will need to be highly flexible and scalable in order to capture the different agricultural dynamics which vary significantly depending on the location in the world.
+WorldCereal started in June 2020 by focusing on system development and benchmarking.
+The system needs to be highly flexible and scalable in order to capture the different agricultural dynamics which vary significantly depending on the location in the world.

-The FAO’s agroecological zone maps, already used in the GEOGLAM Crop Monitor, and the crop calendars and phenology products of EU-ASAP, three good examples of existing community efforts, will be used as a basis to capture these dynamics by the WorldCereal system.
+The FAO’s agro-ecological zone maps, already used in the GEOGLAM Crop Monitor, and the crop calendars and phenology products of EU-ASAP, three good examples of existing community efforts, are used as a basis to capture these dynamics by the WorldCereal system.